ShawkyZ/til/docker/binding-to-0-0-0-0-in-rails.md

 Trevor, one of my coworkers, pointed out the binding flag in WEBrick, which needs to be set in order for the server to accept requests from any network
-interface: `rails server -p 3000 -b 0.0.0.0`.
+interface: `rails server --binding 0.0.0.0 --port 3000`.
 In the current version of Thin (v1.6.3), it looks as though it defaults to bind to 0.0.0.0 automatically.